Junior Council is a student leadership and civic program for young people in grades 10 and 11 attending high schools within the Gold Coast region.

 The program is open to all Gold Coast High Schools which register with the program along with their student candidates.
 Students enter the program in grade 10 as junior participants and progress to senior members in grade 11.
 As seniors, participants are eligible to nominate for Executive Committee positions (including Junior Mayor, Deputy Junior Mayor and Executive Team members).

-The Junior Council is in it's 20th year of operation and the largest Junior Council in Queensland, and possibly Australia.
-During 2012, 22 Gold Coast state and private high schools registered with the program with 100 student participants.
+The Junior Council has been operating for over 20years and is the largest Junior Council in Queensland, possibly Australia.
+During 2012, 22 Gold Coast state and private high schools registered with the program, with 100 student participants.

 How can I apply to become a Junior Council student member?